AnanyaBangalore/Information_Security_Management/README.md

 # Information_Security_Management
-This repository contains my lab files for Information Security and Management projects.
-The files include source code, configuration files, and output files that were created as part of my coursework.
+My lab materials for Information Security and Management projects are stored in this repository.
+The files were produced as a result of my coursework, and they include source code, configuration files, and output files.
+Each lab file offers a brief explanation of the project's goal and capabilities and corresponds to a particular Information Security and Management concept or application.
+The files are arranged according to lab sessions and cover a variety of subjects, such as secure communications, security auditing, and network security.
+Additionally, there is documentation in the lab files that gives an overview of the information security and management ideas employed as well as the outcomes.
+Anyone interested in information security and management, or wishing to broaden their knowledge, can use this documentation as a reference manual.